 Pilot and flight attendant labor disputes continued to plague SWA for years.
 So did the reservation system issues.

 Acquisition of AirTran was far more complicated and time consuming than originally thought.

-Competition and discounting between west coast cities and Hawaii has remained strong on Hawaiian and Alaska.
-This was further complicated with Virgin America‘s entry into flights to Hawaii from both San Francisco and Los Angeles and then by their acquisition by Alaska.
-Opportunity for the higher airfares that typically attract a new player like SWA were diminished, especially on the company’s target Bay Area and Southern California routes.
+Competition and discounting between west coast cities and Hawaii has remained strong.
+Opportunities for the higher airfares that typically attract a new player like SWA were diminished, especially on the company’s target Bay Area and Southern California routes.
 Pricing stability has returned which is positive for Southwest’s plans.